-I started in the dining room because that’s where the food would be.
-The key to keeping things simple is to focus all of the decorating efforts to the main gathering spaces.
-Since it’s not the 1960’s, stores did not have any decorations for the original Mary Poppins movie.
+I started in the dining room because that’s where the food was The key to keeping things simple is to focus all of the decorating efforts on the main gathering spaces.
+Since it was not the 1960’s, stores did not have any decorations for the original Mary Poppins movie.
 I was on my own to hunt down or create the decor.

 Mary Poppins Cake Toppers

 For the party itself, I served fruit kabobs, pigs in a blanket, and doughnut “pops.”
 Doughnut pops are just Munchkins from Dunkin Donuts on a cake pop stick.
 They were a fun treat for all the kids running around.